lizaodawn/IMMARKUS-wiki-clone/04-Designing-a-Data-Model.md

 In **Figure 5 and 6**, the child class named "city_gate" inherits all the properties from the parent class named "obj_part".

-In the Properties editor, it looks like this entity does not have any properties (circled in red in **Figure 6**).
+In the Properties editor, it looks like this entity does not have any properties.
 This means no particular property has been added to this child class.
 The child class city_gate inherited all the properties from its parent class (outlined in blue) as shown on the right panel in **Figure 6**.

 ![04-fig6](update-images/04_designing-a-data-model_fig6.png)